guscarrian/expressive_furhat/report.md

 The goal of this project is therefore to explore how to bridge the gap between LLM-generated text and expressive non-verbal behaviour on Furhat.
 My approach is to prompt the LLM to explicitly output an emotional tone that matches its response.
 This emotional tone can then be mapped to custom-made Furhat gestures and to specific voice styles, allowing the robot to "show" and "sound" the emotion behind the words.

-# Services and APIs
+# 2. Services and APIs

 This project relies on three core components: the LLM prompting pipeline, gesture generation, and voice synthesis.
 These are implemented through a combination of external APIs and pre-existing services, including the Furhat Remote API, Ollama's LLM API, and Furhat's built-in TTS integrations (Microsoft Azure and Amazon Polly).

 All robot actions (i.e., speech, gestures, user tracking, etc) are executed using Furhat Remote API.
 Furhat exposes REST endpoints such as /furhat/say, /furhat/listen, /furhat/gesture, /furhat/attend, /furhat/voice, etc. These endpoints allow the XState machine to fully control the robot from outside the Furhat system.
-Custom gestures were defined manually in TypeScript and sent to Furhat as JSON gesture definitions through the API (<mark>Section X provides further details on gestures</mark>).
+Custom gestures were defined manually in TypeScript and sent to Furhat as JSON gesture definitions through the API ([Section 3.2](#32-gesture-generation) provides further details on gestures).

 To generate dynamic conversational responses, the project uses Ollama, an open-source tool for running LLMs locally.
 The chosen model is llama3.1, accessed via Ollama's HTTP API.

 Furhat supports several speech synthesis providers, including Microsoft Azure, Amazon Polly, Acapela, and ElevenLabs.
 I decided to work with Azure and Polly because Furhat Robotics provides built-in API credentials for these providers, which means the user does not need to authenticate or call these services directly.
 Instead, Furhat exposes all supported voices through its own REST endpoint (e.g., /furhat/voice?name=AriaNeural).

-# System components
+# 3. System components

-## LLM Prompting Pipeline
+## 3.1.
+LLM Prompting Pipeline
 The first core component of the system is the prompting pipeline used to communicate with the LLM.
 The goal of this module is to take the user's input, pass it to the LLM along with a set of instructions, and obtain a structured response.
 This is implemented inside the *LLMActor*, using the *system* role.

 The instructions specify how the model should behave.
 They also indicate that the response should include one of several provided emotional tones (i.e., cheerful, sad, angry, etc) and that it must be returned as a JSON object of the following form: